Kampfgeschwader 77: History

 While training in the summer of 1939 the Geschwader "worked up" on the Dornier Do 17Z and He 111.

 Wartime service

 Polish Campaign

 During the Polish campaign I. and III.
 Gruppes of KG 77 took part in combat operations.
-Operating from Breslau-Schöngarten (today Copernicus Airport Wrocław), I./KG 77 committed 108 bombers to the campaign.
+Operating from Breslau-Schöngarten (today Wrocław Airport), I./KG 77 committed 108 bombers to the campaign.
 Operating from Breslau under Luftflotte 4.
 The unit participated in the Battle of Bzura, and carried out raids in the areas of Galicia, Radom, Kielce and Warsaw against rail, airfield and troop targets.

 Denmark and Norway

 The unit did not participate in Operation Weserübung but instead spent the spring training and resting in preparation for the decisive western offensive in 1940.

 France and the Low Countries

 The Unit committed 111 bombers to the campaign.
 From its base at Werl it operated over Belgium and northern France, attacking French armour targets in the Reims and Amiens area.
 KG 77 supported the German Army during the Battle of Dunkirk, and it supported the southern offensive, Fall Rot until the French surrender.
 The unit took part in Operation Paula, an attack on Paris airfields, 3 June 1940.